-- 1. On the Users line of the main Site administration menu, click Change. - 2.
+- 1. Click ♦ (Settings) ➤ Configure. - 2.
+In the Configure screen, scroll down to the Database Administration section.
+Click the Admin Interface link to access the database administration functions. - If you are prompted to sign in, enter your administrator user name and password, then click Sign in.
+The Site administration screen in the Ion Web portal opens. - 4.
+In the Users line of the main Site administration menu, click Change. - 5.
 On the Select user to change screen, click the Username of the user you want to change.
-Usernames can be filtered, selected to the right, according to: By staff status, By superuser status or By active status.
+User names can be filtered, selected to the right, according to: By staff status, By superuser status or By active status.